Salesforce Review: Decide if the CRM Is Right for You

 Take Salesforce on the go with its free mobile app for iOS and Android.
 Field pros who often struggle with finding a steady wireless connection on the road will appreciate the offline data mode, which caches data for dashboards, opportunities, and other key elements.
 The mobile app also offers AI insights powered by Einstein Analytics; an Einstein voice-activated search feature will roll out in the near future.

-Read our guide to the best mobile CRM apps – which includes Salesforce – and understand why they stand out among the pack.
+Read our guide to the best mobile CRM apps – which includes Salesforce – and understand why they stand out from the pack.

-Salesforce's first tier, Essentials, offers the core features that many businesses need, and they can upgrade to a higher tier for even more functionality.
+Salesforce's first tier, Starter, offers the core features that many businesses need, and they can upgrade to a higher tier for even more functionality.

 Salesforce Ease of Use